micheunderscore/micheunderscore/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Furnishing Futures AR project
-- 🌱 I’m currently learning React, React Native, GraphQL and Javascript.
+- 🌱 I’m constantly improving on React, React Native, GraphQL and Javascript.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...